Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

 \subsubsection{Time step and averaging time}

 All simulations are performed with a Courant-Friedrichs-Lewy (CFL) number maintained below unity to ensure numerical stability.
 The timestep, expressed in wall units as $\Delta t^+ = u_\tau^2 \Delta t / \nu$, ranges from $0.16$ to $0.489$.
-After the initial transient, each case is continued for a statistically converged averaging period, summarised in Table~\ref{table:1}.
-The total averaging time, non-dimensionalised as $T/\tau_t = T u_\tau / R_{\max}$, spans between approximately 56 and 80 eddy turnover times, depending on the configuration.
-This corresponds to about 10-32 bulk flow-through times, based on $T u_b / L_z$.
-These averaging intervals are consistent with those employed in recent high-fidelity simulations~\citep{Chan2015,Pirozzoli_2021,demaio} and were found here to provide reliable convergence of first-order statistics and satisfactory convergence of second-order moments for the aims of this study.
+After the initial transient, each case is continued for a statistically converged averaging period, summarized in Table~\ref{table:1}.
+The total averaging time, non-dimensionalized as $T/\tau_t = T u_\tau / R_{\max}$, spans between approximately 56 and 80 eddy turnover times, depending on the configuration.
+This corresponds to about 10--32 bulk flow-through times, based on $T u_b / L_z$.
+These averaging intervals are consistent with those employed in recent high-fidelity simulations~\cite{Chan2015, Pirozzoli_2021, demaio} and were found here to provide reliable convergence of first and second-order statistics.